-Welding Society and D1.1 Structural Steel Welding Code.
+The purpose of this program is to prepare students for employment in the Welding industry as plate and/or pipe welders.
+Certification is encouraged and performed in accordance with American Welding Society and D1.1 Structural Steel Welding Code.
 The program includes a wide variety of welding experiences for plate and pipe welders.
 Students can exit the program after two semesters with a certificate in plate welding or complete both plate and pipe welding as listed below and receive a program certificate as a combination welder.
 NOTE: At various points during the program, students who qualify, may test for a variety of AWS Certifications.
 Students must purchase their own books and tools.
 Admission is conditional and depends on the student's ability to perform the essential functions identified for this program.
 A high school diploma or GED® is not required; however, students are required to demonstrate college and career readiness.
 (See Admission to Courses Not Creditable Toward an Associate Degree in the Admissions Policies and Procedures section of this catalog.)
 Reasonable accommodations are considered.

 NOTE: Students enrolled in the Welding Technology program are strongly encouraged to take third party industry recognized credentialing tests as part of the program requirements.
 Credentialing tests will be conducted onsite and students will be responsible for the fees associated with the credentialing tests.

 Course Credit Hours

 Area I: Written and Oral Communications 6

 COM 103 Introductory/Technical English II 3

 SPC 103 Oral Communication Skills 3

 Area III: Natural Sciences, Mathematics, and

 Computer Science 6

 DPT 103 Introductory/Computer Skills II 3

 MAH 101 Vocational/Technical Mathematics I 3

 Area V: Career and Technical Courses 46

-Required Or rientation Courses
+Required O rientation Courses

 ORT 100 Orientation for Career Students 1

-Required Fi eld of Concentration Courses
+Required F ield of Concentration Courses

 WKO 110 NCCER Core 3

 WDT 108 SMAW Fillet/OFC 3

 WDT 109 SMAW Fillet/PAC/CAC 3

 WDT 110 Industrial Blueprint Reading 3

 WDT 115 GTAW Carbon Pipe 3

-WDT 119 Gas Metal Arc/Flux Cored Arc Weldin
+WDT 119 Gas Metal Arc/Flux Cored Arc Welding 3

 WDT 120 SMAW Groove 3

 WDT 122 SMAW Fillet/OFC Lab 3

 WDT 123 SMAW Fillet/PAC/CAC Lab 3

-WDT 124 Gas Metal Arc/Flux Cored Welding La
+WDT 124 Gas Metal Arc/Flux Cored Welding Lab 3

 WDT 125 SMAW Groove Lab 3

 WDT 155 GTAW Carbon Pipe Lab 3

 WDT 217 SMAW Carbon Pipe 3

 WDT 228 Gas Tungsten Arc Welding 3

 WDT 257 SMAW Carbon Pipe Lab 3

 Total Field of Concentration Credits 45

 Total Credits for Certificate 58